bluprince13/coding-interview-prep/README.md

 Python.
 For example, `python fizzbuzz.py`.

 The solutions are generally not as perfect as I'd like them to be.
 However, if you want me to explain a particular solution better, just ask me and I can polish it up.
-I'm a nice guy. :P
+I'm a nice guy. :stuck_out_tongue:

 ## How to prep for coding challenges